On analytic contravariant functors on free groups: Abstract

 \section{Abstract}

-Working over a field $\mathbbm{k}$ of characteristic zero, the category of analytic contravariant functors on the category of finitely-generated free groups is shown to be equivalent to the category of representations of the $\mathbbm{k}$-linear category associated to the Lie operad.
-The proof uses the original Ginzburg-Kapranov approach to Koszul duality of binary quadratic operads.
+Working over a field $\kring$ of characteristic zero, the category $\f_\omega (\gr\op; \kring)$ of analytic contravariant functors on the category $\gr$ of finitely-generated free groups is shown to be equivalent to the category $\flie$ of representations of the $\kring$-linear category $\cat \lie$ associated to the Lie operad.

+Two proofs are given of this result.
+The first uses the original Ginzburg-Kapranov approach to Koszul duality of binary quadratic operads and the fact that the category of analytic contravariant functors is Koszul.

-The equivalence is made explicit using the $\mathbbm{k}$-linear category associated to the operad encoding unital associative algebras, which provides the appropriate `twisting bimodule'.
+The second proof proceeds by making the equivalence explicit using the $\kring$-linear category $\cat \uass$ associated to the operad $\uass$ encoding unital associative algebras, which provides the `twisting bimodule' between modules over $\cat \lie$ and modules over $\kring \gr\op$.
+A key ingredient is the Poincaré-Birkhoff-Witt theorem.

+Using the explicit formulation, it is shown how this equivalence reflects the tensor product on the category of analytic contravariant functors, relating this to the convolution product for representations of $\cat \lie$.